LvdT/chowdown/_recipes/barozzi.md

 - If needed, add some (brewed) coffee to correct the texture
 - Bake in the oven at 150 °C static for 30 minutes

+tips:
+- Poke it with a wooden stick, it should come out dry when it’s cooked

 ---

-To test when it’s cooked: poke with a wooden stick, it should come out dry.